crossplane/stack-gcp-sample/README.md

     key: credentials
 ```

 In Crossplane, the resource classes that are annotated with `resourceclass.crossplane.io/is-default-class: "true"` are used as default if the claim doesn't specify a resource class selector.
-The resource classes you create via the `MinimalGCP` instance above will deploy all of its resource classes as default.
-If you'd like those defaulting annotations to be removed, you need to add the following to `MinimalGCP` instance above:
+The resource classes you create via the `GCPSample` instance above will deploy all of its resource classes as default.
+If you'd like those defaulting annotations to be removed, you need to add the following to `GCPSample` instance above:

 ```yaml
 templatestacks.crossplane.io/remove-defaulting-annotations: true